An Roinn Oideachais and Eolaíochta

 The subject plan contains a record of the students’ achievements in Irish in the certificate examinations for the past two years.
 It would be worth affixing the principal’s analysis of those results also as an indication of trends in the number of students attempting higher level and as a record of attainments.
 That analysis contains valuable information on the objectives being set by the Irish department and on what is being achieved.
 This analysis should be included as a guide to the review of planning for teaching the subject.

 The following are the main strengths identified in the evaluation:

-As a means of building on these strengths the following key recommendations are made:
+As a means of building on these strengths and to address areas for development, the following key recommendations are made:

-A post-evaluation meeting was held with the teacher delivering the guidance provision and with the principal at the conclusion of the evaluation when the draft findings and recommendations of the evaluation were presented and discussed.
+Post-evaluation meetings were held with the teachers of Irish and with the principal at the conclusion of the evaluation at which the draft findings and recommendations of the evaluation were presented and discussed.